About the study

 If you are concerned about how your personal data is processed for the study you can contact the UCL Data Protection Office via email: data-protection@ucl.ac.uk or the Information Commissioner’s Office (ICO).
 Find more information on the ICO website.

-The information you give will be kept entirely confidential from other members of your family and from organisations who provide services or administer benefits that you or your baby may use or receive.
+The information you gave will be kept entirely confidential from other members of your family and from organisations who provide services or administer benefits that you or your baby may use or receive.

 In very exceptional circumstances your confidentiality may be broken, for example, if something you tell us indicates that someone is at significant risk of harm.